 How frequently is the underlying data updated?

 We're currently updating from OpenStreetMap daily.
 During our beta period we saw that more frequent updates were not very useful while leading to a hit on database speed.
-OpenStreetMap averages well over a million edits per day.
+OpenStreetMap averages several million edits per day.

 Can I use the API behind a firewall, or in software that requires users to register?

 Yes.
 You can use our API for public and private projects.

 Can I use the API in desktop software?

 Yes.
 Your software does not need to be publicly visible on the web.

 Can I use the API in closed-source software?

 Can I use the API in Google Docs?